 RATINGS...
-The Obligations are rated "Aa2" by Moody's Investors Service, Inc. ("Moody's), "AAA" by Standard & Poor's Rating Services, a Standard & Poor's Financial Services LLC business, ("S&P") and "AAA" by Fitch Ratings ("Fitch").
+The Bonds have been rated "Aa2" by Moody's Investors Service, Inc. ("Moody's), "AAA" by Standard & Poor's Rating Services, a Standard & Poor's Financial Services LLC business, ("S&P") and "AAA" by Fitch Ratings ("Fitch").
 The unenhanced outstanding water and wastewater revenue debt of the City is rated "Aa2" by Moody's, "AAA" by S&P and "AAA" by Fitch.
 The ratings reflect only the respective views of such organizations and the City makes no representation as to the appropriateness of the ratings.
 There is no assurance that such ratings will continue for any given period of time or that they will not be revised downward or withdrawn entirely by any or all of such rating companies, if in the judgment of any or all companies, circumstances so warrant.
 Any such downward revision or withdrawal of such ratings, or either of them, may have an adverse effect on the market price of the Bonds.

 LITIGATION...
 The City accrued a \$1,250,000 liability for the fiscal year ended September 30, 2011 to account for agreed-upon settlement of an APFA lawsuit filed against the City in 2002.
-The City paid the settlement amount in January, 2012, to a bankruptcy trustee with the understanding that after collection of the judgement and repayment of creditors, any excess amount would be returned to the City.
+The City paid the settlement amount in January, 2012, to a bankruptcy trustee with the understanding that after collection of the judgment and repayment of creditors, any excess amount would be returned to the City.

-The City is currently involved in several lawsuits that are in appeals, with potential liability for the City; however, the City does not consider these lawsuits to contain a probable likelihood of unfavorable outcomes.
-Based upon comparative responsibility, some liability is probable in one lawsuit in which the City is involved.
-Pursuant to the Texas Tort Claims Act, damages would be capped at \$250,000.
+The City is currently involved in a lawsuit on appeal with potential liability for the City.
 Various other claims and lawsuits are pending against the City.
-In the opinion of City management, the potential losses, in excess of APFA limitations of insurance coverage, if any, on all claims will not have a materially adverse effect on the City's financial position as a whole.
+In the opinion of City management, the potential losses, in excess of APFA limitations of insurance coverage, if any, on all claims will not have a materially adverse effect on the City's financial position.